 In the best of all possible worlds, every light box on the market should have undergone clinical trials to show its efficacy, and should provide customers with accurate technical information about the lamp’s characteristics (illuminance, spectrum, UV filter, etc).
 In the early days of light therapy, several companies did in fact develop first-generation light boxes together with the researchers, thus optimizing output and standardizing quality.
 With the success of the field, however, there was an explosion of new manufacturers, and it became sufficient for sales that light boxes merely fulfilled electrical standards.
 There was little collaboration with scientists to test new light box designs, and most often claims for efficacy and ocular safety were not based on any trials at all.
-It has become a “me-too” industry, with light boxes more a life-style device than a medical one.
+Light boxes have become more of a life-style device than a medical one.
 There is now an unprecedented collection of inexpensive miniaturized light boxes, untested for clinical efficacy and efficiency (see our detailed critique).
 This is indeed a difficult situation for practitioners and patients alike.

 CET’s Board of Directors and Advisors have developed a list of light box criteria.
 We need to observe certain standards to guide patients, doctors, and insurance companies.
 The CET Shop offers a specific device designed to the standards of clinical trials.
 A commission on sales helps to support our website.